FadyMohareb/dupless/README.md

 ## Dependencies

+DupLess is compatible with Mac and Linux.

+You will need to have the following dependancies installed:
 - **Python v2 or v3**
-- The following python packages: numpy, pandas, biopython, matplotlib.pyplot, getopt, subprocess, multiprocessing, sys, os.
+- **The following python packages:** numpy, pandas, biopython, matplotlib.pyplot, getopt, subprocess, multiprocessing, sys, os.
 - **samtools v1.9** or higher (/!\ DupLess will not work with version prior to 1.9, as it needs the "-o" parameter)
 - **bedtools v2.27.1** or higher (lower versions should also work now, but only v2.26 has been tested)
 - **blastn v2.6.0+** or higher